 The 11th of July is the feast of St Benedict.
-Three years ago on this day, I had a chat with him (in my prayer and reflection) and posted it in my Faithbook.
+Some years back, on this day, I had a chat with this great saint (in my prayer and reflection) and posted it on my Faithbook.
 I am re-posting this conversation today to remind us of this great saint in the 5th century, whose example, legacy and spirit, are still of great relevance for us in the 21st century.

-Junjun Faithbook: St Benedict, it is indeed a great privilege for me to have this opportunity of chatting with you.
-It is always very affirming to my faith to be able to have a glimpse of someone who lived out the gospel in a more real, personal and practical way.
+Junjun Faithbook: St Benedict, thank you for this great privilege of knowing you and ‘chatting’ with you.
+It is always very affirming to my faith to be able to have a glimpse of someone who lived out the gospel in a more real, personal, simple and practical way.
 Could you please tell us something about yourself?

 St Benedict: Certainly.
-Well, I was born around the year 480 at Norcia in Italy.
-My parents were in a manner of saying coming from a distinguished family.
+I was born around the year 480 at Norcia in Italy.
+My parents were, in a manner of saying coming from a distinguished family.
 But enough of that.
-I was born just four years after Romulus Augustulus, the last of the emperors of the Western Roman Empire was deposed in 1976.
+I was born just four years after Romulus Augustulus, the last of the emperors of the Western Roman Empire who was deposed around the year 476.

 Junjun Faithbook: Wow!
 You are indeed part of the great moments in our human history.